 (b) exclude, on an interim or permanent basis, that Member from any of the Advisory Board Centre’s activities;

-(c) on request from the business, to provide the business with access to other Members for the purpose of the client replacing the disputant Member on the businesses advisory board
+(c) on request from the organisation, to provide the organisation with access to other Members for the purpose of the client replacing the disputant Member on the businesses advisory board

-(d) take such other action as agreed between the business and the Advisory Board Centre to resolve, or mitigate the dispute with the disputant Member.
+(d) take such other action as agreed between the organisation and the Advisory Board Centre to resolve, or mitigate the dispute with the disputant Member.

 Breach of ethics